voicegain/platform/ANNOUNCE.md

-### Minor release 1.54.0 is scheduled for 4/11/2022 between 6:00pm and 10:00pm CST
+### Minor release 1.54.0 is scheduled for 4/11/2022 between 4:00pm and 10:00pm CST

 This release includes:
 * Edge deployment improvements:
   * Support for external S3-compatible object storage
   * Support for SSL Certificates
+  * Support for Kubernetes clusters with no GPU
   * Configurable Grafana Dashboard for visualizing API use
 * Other improvements:
-  * beta version of new /asr/meeting API suitable for transcribing per-speaker audio from e.g. a Zoom Meeting
+  * Beta version of new /asr/meeting API suitable for transcribing per-speaker audio from e.g. a Zoom Meeting
+  * Beta version of encryption for the /data API
   * Faster offline transcribe, including optimized pipeline for audio coming from S3 (or other external URL)
   * Improved English acoustic model (offline mode) - about 1.5% better accuracy on meeting / lecture type of audio
   * Beta version of a German offline acoustic model